Skiing, Sustainability & Santa Fe

 Scenic Canyon Road boasts more art galleries than some large cities, as well as a seriously fun dance spot, El Farol.
 We danced to the eclectic, bluesy sounds of Gruve and laughed ourselves silly on a single shot of Fireball; good company and good music are more intoxicating than alcohol.
 For a more laidback dance experience and nightly live music, try local favorite Cowgirl at the Railyard.

-There’s no shortage of inviting hotel spas her but the pièce de résistance is Ten Thousand Waves, a mountaintop Japanese-themed soaking and10,000Waves healing spa just a few miles from the Plaza.
+There’s no shortage of inviting hotel spas her but the pièce de résistance is Ten Thousand Waves, a mountaintop Japanese-themed soaking and healing spa just a few miles from the Plaza.
 Communal and private tubs are set to a comfortable 104°, and the daring can interrupt the heat with a quick icy plunge.
 You won’t be sorry if you follow your soak with a healing massage.

 Finally, if you’re lucky enough to be in Sante Fe for WinterBrew (local craft beers), as we were, or the eight-week music fest, opera season, Las Posadas (Christmas reenactment) or any of a dozen other festivals, you’ll start wondering if you really have to go home.